humberto-ortiz/megaprobe-lab/content/kevinlega.md

 # Reasearch goals:

-  - With titus new comparison code, will develop a package that will normalize, trim, and compare any given data.
+  - With titus new comparison code, I will develop a package that will normalize, trim, and compare any given data.

   - Last semester: Angel and I intend to implement the transcriptome comparison, that Mutual does, using Khmer Tools.
 To make it have a faster run time.